Even your hardest day in special education is filled with meaning. Driving home each day, you know that your work made a difference.

 “Even your hardest day in special education is filled with meaning,” Rudinger said.
 “Driving home each day, you know that your work made a difference.”

 Providing outreach and professional development as a consultant reminded Rudinger of her original calling to work in higher education and prompted her to complete her doctorate.
-Her path has happily come full circle with the opportunity to serve as a clinical assistant professor at A&M-Commerce.
+Her path has happily come full circle with the opportunity to serve as an assistant professor at A&M-Commerce.

 A Conversation with Dr. Rudinger